Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Conclusion

 \section{Conclusion}

-In this manuscript, we presented a novel boundary condition formulation for external incompressible flow simulations.
+In this paper, we present a novel coupling to impose unbounded boundary conditions on viscous incompressible flow simulations.
 The method relies on a Biot-Savart integral of the vorticity inside the domain to set the velocity boundary conditions on the domain boundaries.
-We couple these boundary conditions with an explicit projection scheme to solve the momentum and continuity equation in their primitive variables form.
-Leveraging the fast decaying properties of the Biot-Savart kernel, we use a multilevel algorithm to reduce the number of operations required to update the boundary nodes from $O(N)$ to $O(\log N)$ and show that the error introduced by this multilevel approach is bounded and can be estimated.
-We demonstrate that when a body is immersed in a domain using these boundary conditions, a coupling between the immersed body and the domain's boundary is introduced.
-This coupling only results in a weakly non-linear pressure Poisson equation and a simple differed correction approach can be used to solve the coupled projection/Biot-Savart step, allowing the use of standard Poisson solver.
+We couple these boundary conditions with an explicit projection scheme to solve the momentum and continuity equations in their primitive variable form.
+Critically, we demonstrate that when we apply the Biot-Savart equation to the domain boundaries, a coupling between every point on immersed solid boundaries and the domain boundary is introduced.
+This coupling results in a dense pressure equation that we solve using iterationss on the projection and Biot-Savart update steps, allowing a standard Poisson solver to be used.
+This approach also makes the solution extremely robust, enabling simple and high-speed FMM variants to be used without sacrificing solution accuracy.
+In this work, we use a multi-level clustering method for the $N$ Eulerian-grid vortex sources, and use this to develop a simple Fast Multi-level Method (FM$\ell$M) for the velocity reconstruction with $O(N)$ complexity that can be run in parallel on CPU and GPU architectures.
+We show that the error introduced by this multilevel approach is bounded and that its influence on the resulting flow field is minimal because of the iterative partitioned approach used for the pressure.

 With different examples of flow with confined vorticity, we show that the novel boundary conditions allow for a significant reduction in the size of the computational domain without any loss in accuracy.
-The method is able to exactly capture added-mass force on an accelerated disk with a computational domain only extending $1/2$ diameter away from the plate.
+The method exactly captures added-mass force on an accelerated disk with a computational domain only extending $1/2$ diameter away from the plate.
+This domain is also large enough to perfectly replicate the theoretical and previous numerical studies on an impulsively started circular cylinder.
+In comparison, a domain more than 100 times larger is required when using reflection boundary conditions.